Dental care is free* for children from birth until their 18th birthday… That’s something to smile about!

 If your child has an accident and has injured their teeth or mouth:

-Contact your local dentist to arrange a dentist appointment.
-The dentist will ask you to complete an ACC (Accident Compensation) claim form.
-Accident care is covered by ACC, however a fee or surcharge for treatment may apply, please ask your dentist about this.
+Contact a local dentist to arrange an examination appointment.
+The dentist will ask you to complete an Accident Compensation Corporation (ACC) claim form.
+Accident care for under 18s is covered by ACC, however some dentist may charge a fee so please ask about this when making an appointment.

 Bee Healthy are unable to lodge ACC claims thus unable to provide dental care for accident related dental issues.

 Service and treatment information

 Click here for information about the services and treatments that Bee Healthy provide.

 For translations: Te Reo Māori, Cook Island Māori, Samoan, Tongan, Arabic, Burmese